robotastic/ble-ancs/README.md

  * yum: ```su -c \'yum install libcap2-bin\'```

 ### IMPORTANT!
-You need to stop bluetoothd before running ble-ancs
+You need to have the Bluetooth Service / `bluetoothd` initially running while the bluetooth LE dongle is attached.
+After they have initialized the dongle, stop the bluetooth service from running.
+Watch out for it respawning.
+Do a quick check with `ps -A | grep 'blue'`.

 ```sh
 sudo stop bluetooth